-Our Animal Welfare Officers respond to reports from concerned members of the public of mistreated, neglected or injured animals in and around the Klang Valley.
+Our Animal Inspector responds to reports from concerned members of the public of mistreated or neglected animals in and around the Klang Valley.
+From January to December 2017, we had received and checked on more than 584 reports – the increasing number and the nature of the

-In 2014, they received and followed up on 530 reports.
-In cases of mistreated or neglected pets, SPCA investigates the complaint, and will advice the owner on how to improve the living conditions for the pet.
-The officers will follow up on the case in the following weeks, and failure to improve the standard of living for the animal will result in the case being forwarded to the Department of Veterinary Services (DVS) for their attention and action.
+complaints received reflect increasing public awareness and concern for animal welfare.
+SPCA investigates the complaint, and will advice the owner on proper pet care.
+We will follow up on the case in the following weeks, and failure to improve the standard of living for the animal will result in the case being forwarded to the Department of Veterinary Services (DVS) for their attention and action.
 In severe or emergency situations, the DVS is notified immediately and a joint-rescue is initiated.

 The Inspectorate also handle a variety of other tasks – they carry out emergency rescue operations for animals involved in accidents, stranded on rooftops/drains and also in various other states of distress.
 The officers also actively investigate and follow up on complaints of mistreatment or neglect of animals kept in zoos, horse riding facilities, farms and other recreational facilities.
 They also represent SPCA Selangor at meetings with local councils and the DVS on humane stray/pound management.